Articles by Matthew Gilligan

-If you have an LAQC that may become tax profitable, then contact us for advice.
+If you have an LAQC that may become tax profitable, contact us for advice.

-At this point in time the rules are not finalised but we will be watching this closely and it may well be that many investors who currently have properties in an LAQC will need to consider whether this is the appropriate structure for them moving forward.
+At this point in time the rules are not finalised but we will be watching this closely.
+It may well be that many investors who currently have properties in an LAQC will need to consider whether this is the appropriate structure for them moving forward.

 If you have an LAQC with property in it, contact us for advice on restructuring prior to the rules changing.

-If you are selling property and want to know about the impact of depreciation recovery then contact us.
+If you are selling property and want to know about the impact of depreciation recovery, contact us.

-Likewise if you are buying property and want to know if the LAQC is still the right structure then contact us.
+Likewise, if you are buying property and want to know if the LAQC is still the right structure, contact us.

-The rise in the GST rate will not have a discernible effect on residential property investors other than expenses that they currently incur that attract GST will increase without the ability for the GST to be reclaimed.
-There will be an impact on property traders and commercial property investors however.
+The rise in the GST rate will not have a discernible effect on residential property investors other than expenses that they currently incur which attract GST will increase without the ability for the GST to be reclaimed.
+There will be an impact on property traders and commercial property investors, however.

-Overall we think the budget was a largely positive one for property investors even in respect to the tax changes.
-Certainly leading into the budget there was talk of ring fencing of losses, which has not come to fruition and would have had a much more significant impact on the property investment sector.
-As it is the removal of depreciation claims on buildings from the 2011/12 year will definitely impact on property investors, but perhaps for property investors any impact of this will be matched by gains to the drop in personal tax rates.
+Overall we think the Budget was a largely positive one for property investors, even in respect to the tax changes.
+Certainly leading into the Budget there was talk of ring-fencing of losses, which has not come to fruition and would have had a much more significant impact on the property investment sector.
+As it is, the removal of depreciation claims on buildings from the 2011/12 year will definitely impact property investors, but perhaps for property investors any impact of this will be matched by gains to the drop in personal tax rates.

 If you're investing in residential property, seeking to maximise your ability to succeed and minimise risk, then this is a 'must read'.